Matthew 5

 The kingdom of heaven belongs to people like that.

-11 Yes, happy are you when people say bad things against you because you believe in me.
+11 Yes, happy are you when people insult you because you believe in me.
 Or they may hurt you.
 Or they may say things about you that are not true.
 12 God is preparing many good things for you in heaven.
 So you should be very happy when people do these bad things to any of you.
-People did these same things to God's prophets who lived long ago.’
+People did these same bad things to God's prophets who lived long ago.’

 Jesus' disciples are like salt and light

-13 Jesus said, ‘You are like salt for all people to taste and use.
+13 Jesus said, ‘You are like salt for all people.
 Salt is good.
 But if it is not salty any more, you cannot make it salty again.
 People can no longer use it for anything.
 They just throw it away and they walk on it.

 14 You are like a light for everybody in this world.
 If people build a city on a hill, then other people can see it easily.
 15 Nobody lights a lamp and then puts it under a pot.
 He will put the lamp in a high place.
 Everybody who is in the house can then see the light from the lamp.
 16 You must be sure that your light shines well.
 Then you will give light to other people.
 They will see all the good things that you do.
 Then they will praise God, who is your Father in heaven.’

-5:16Jesus is teaching his disciples about how they must live in a good way that makes God happy.
-Light shows people the way.
-In the same way, the disciples must show people the way to God.
+5:16Jesus is teaching his disciples about how they must live in a good way.
+They must show people the truth about God.

-5:20The teachers of God's Law and the Pharisees thought that they obeyed every rule in the Law.
-But they did not do it because they loved God.
-They wanted other people to think well of them.
+5:20The teachers of God's Law and the Pharisees thought that they obeyed all God's rules.
+But they did not truly love God.

-21 Jesus then said, ‘You know the rule that God gave to your ancestors: “You must not kill anyone.
-Any person who does kill someone will stand in front of a judge.
+21 Jesus then said, ‘You know the commands that God gave to your ancestors: “You must not murder anyone.
+Anyone who does murder will stand in front of a judge.
 The judge will punish him because he has done a wrong thing.”
-22 But what I now say to you is this: Anybody who is angry with his brother will have to stand in front of a judge.
-Or someone might call his brother by a bad name.
-Then he will have to stand in front of the Jewish leaders.
+22 But what I now say to you is this.
+Anybody who is angry with his brother will have to stand in front of a judge.
+If someone calls his brother by a bad name, he will have to stand in front of the Jewish leaders.
 They will judge him.
-But someone may say to his brother, “You are a fool.”
-God will judge that person.
-God may punish him in the fires of hell.
+But if someone says to his brother, “You are a useless fool,” that person deserves punishment in the fires of hell.

 23 Maybe you go to the temple to give your gift to God.
 You take it to the altar.
 But then you remember that your brother is angry with you.
 24 You must leave your gift there in front of God's altar.
 First you must go and find your brother.
 Tell him that you are sorry.
 Then you can both become friends with each other again.
 After that, you can return to the altar and give your gift to God.

-33 ‘You also know the rule that God gave to your ancestors: “If you make a promise to God, you must do what you have said.”
+33 ‘You also know the rule that God gave to your ancestors: “If you make a promise to the Lord God, you must do what you have said.”
 34 But what I tell you is this.
 Do not use any name to make a promise stronger.
 Do not use the words “by heaven” to make a promise stronger.
-Heaven is the place where God rules.
+Heaven is the throne where God sits to rule.
 Do not use the words “by the earth” to make a promise stronger.
 The earth is the place where God rests his feet.
 35 Do not use the words “by Jerusalem” to make a promise stronger.
 Jerusalem is God's city.
 He is the great King who rules from there.
 36 Do not use the words “by my head” to make a promise.
 You cannot make the colour of even one of your hairs black or white.
 37 Instead, when you make a promise, you should say only “Yes, I will do it.”
 Or you should say only “No, I will not do it.”
-If you say anything more than this, what you say is bad.
-It comes from Satan.’
+If you say anything more than this, it comes from Satan.’

 40 Maybe somebody wants to take you to the judge.
 He says that you should give him your shirt.
 Give the man your shirt, and give him your coat too.
 41 Or a soldier may tell you, “Carry my luggage for one kilometre.”
 You should do that.
 Even agree to carry it for two kilometres.
 42 When people ask you for something, you should give it to them.
 If they ask you to lend them something, then you should not refuse.

 43 You have heard people say, “Love the people who are your friends.
-But hate those who want to hurt you.”
+But hate those people who want to hurt you.”
 44 What I tell you is this: You should love the people who want to hurt you.
-If people want to give you pain, pray for them.
-Pray that God would help them.
+If people cause you to have trouble, pray that God would help them.
 45 If you live like this, you will show that you really are children of your Father above.
 God is kind to everyone.
 He causes the sun to shine on everyone, both good people and bad people.
 He also causes the rain to fall on everyone, people who obey him and people who do not obey him.
 46 Do you only love people who love you?
 God will not give you good things just for doing that.
 Even the men who take taxes love their friends!

-5:46The men who took taxes for the Roman government took the money from their own people, the Jews.
-They often took more money than they should have taken.
+5:46The men who took taxes for the Roman government often took more money than they should have taken.
 So people hated the men who took taxes from them.

 47 If you are only kind to your friends, then you are not doing anything special.
 Even people who do not believe in God do that.
 48 So you must be good in every way, as your Father above is good in every way.’